acharyasmrita/acharyasmrita/README.md

 ### Hi there 👋
-🔭 I’m currently working on environmental data analysis using in R
+🔭 I’m currently working on environmental data analysis using R.
-- 🌱 I’m also learning Python
+- 🌱 I'm currently learning Python to enhance programming skills.
 - 👯 I’m looking to collaborate on projects involving hydrology, meterology and climate change.
 - 📫 How to reach me: smrita.acharya@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love being in nature and hike.
+- ⚡ Fun fact: I love being in nature and hiking.
 I enjoy reading non-fictions and write poetry or sketch for fun.
 <!--
 **acharyasmrita/acharyasmrita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.